juanesneco/desbloquea-tu-mapa/README.md

 npm start
 ```

-## Production
+## Deployment

-The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The site is automatically deployed to GitHub Pages using GitHub Actions when changes are pushed to the main branch.

 Visit: https://juanesneco.github.io/desbloquea-tu-mapa/

+If you don't see the changes:
+1. Check the Actions tab in your repository
+2. Verify GitHub Pages is configured to use GitHub Actions
+3. Ensure the main branch is selected as the source

 ## License